Bayer fails to block generic cancer drug in India's top court

 In a much higher profile case last year, Swiss drugmaker Novartis suffered another defeat in the Indian Supreme Court when its attempt to win patent protection for its cancer drug Glivec was dismissed.

-Indian courts have in recent years also revoked patents granted to other international drugmakers, including Pfizer, Roche and Merck.
+Indian courts have in recent years also revoked patents granted to other international drugmakers, including Pfizer , Roche and Merck. ($1 = 62.5150 Indian rupees) (Reporting by Ben Hirschler; Editing by David Holmes)